WOT

 We are on the countdown to Thanksgiving!
 No matter how many people you have around your table this year, I think we can all agree we have a lot to be thankful for!

-COOKING + PREP TIMELINE
+COOKING + PREP TIMELINE — THE FIRST WEEK OF NOVEMBER

-First week of November: The Turkey
+The first week of November: The Turkey

 To calculate how much turkey you will need: If your family is going to be a total of (8) people, a 12lb. turkey is the size you would be looking for.